makersacademy/bowling-challenge/development-notes.md

 - total scoring - done
 - implement strike and spare logic - done
 - handling bonus points. - partial
-    - need to handle multiple strikes in a row
+    - need to handle multiple strikes in a row - done
 - final frame logic
     - need to look at 10th frame no strike or spare
     - need to look at strike
     - need to look at spare

+- add import/export
 - add Travis, Karma, etc...

 - optional - pictures and victory messages!